Markie3110/NLP-Model_Evaluation/README.md

 Advanced Natural Language Processing - End-Term Report Repository
 ================================
 The following repository serves to act as a database on which all the notebooks and outputs files created during the undertaking of the end-term report for the "Advanced Natural Language Processing" class at Keio University, Tokyo, are stored.
-The author of the report along with this repository is Mark Henry Dsouza, a 2nd Year Masters student studying Advanced Robotics at the University.
+In this report, the author compares the performance of two NLP models, T5 and Opus-MT, in the area of machine translation.
+The author of the report along with this repository is Mark Henry Dsouza, a 2nd Year Masters student studying Advanced Robotics at the university.

 Table of Contents
 ----------------------
 1. [How to Install](https://github.com/Markie3110/Research_Track_1-Assignment_1/tree/master#how-to-install)
 2. [Repository Contents](https://github.com/Markie3110/Research_Track_1-Assignment_1/tree/master#how-to-run)

 How to Install
 ----------------------